ammoura2008/INDOMINUS_OS/README.md

 ## License

 This project is currently not licensed.
-All rights reserved by the author.
+All rights reserved by the author. made with the hope that Aya would notice me, and to keep me from thinking...